ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - status REQUIRED: The HTTP status code for this error as an integer, as defined in {{RFC9457}}.
 MUST match the HTTP response status and be consistent with the HTTP Status column of the protocol error codes ({{error-codes-section}}).

 - title REQUIRED: A short, human-readable summary of the error type, as defined in {{RFC9457}}.
-SHOULD correspond to the Description column in the SATP Error Codes Registry ({{satp-protocol-errors-section}}).
+SHOULD correspond to the Description column of the protocol error codes ({{error-codes-section}}).

 - detail OPTIONAL: A human-readable explanation specific to this occurrence of the error, as defined in {{RFC9457}}.

-- version REQUIRED: SATP protocol Version see {satp-protocol-version}} as a string "major.minor".
+- version REQUIRED: SATP protocol Version see {{satp-protocol-version}} as a string "major.minor".
 This should assist in diagnosing problems when different versions of the standard are used.

 - sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.